gmlacrosse/content-calendar/README.md

-This is a DEMO project for Spring Boot 3 and Vue 3
+This is a DEMO project for Spring Boot and Vue.

+It uses a MySQL Database.